-- The administration of medication in school is discouraged.
+The administration of medication in school is discouraged.
 However, if a student's physician recommends that the student receive prescription or over-the-counter medication during the school day, a written order from the physician is required.
 Medication can only be dispensed with a written order from the student's physician, specifying start and stop date.
 The original medication container or box for inhalers must be brought to the school.
-These containers or boxes should include the following: name of medication, directions for use, time for dispensing, name of doctor ordering the medication, date of prescription, expiration date as stated by the pharmacist, strength of medication/dosage, and student's name and grade. - Students may not possess, dispense or distribute medication on their own.
-All medication must be delivered to school by a parent/guardian.
-Calamine lotion and cough drops may be administered with a note from parents.
-Cough drops should be brought to school in the original package in a sealed plastic bag with the student's name on it.
-The package should be given to the student's teacher.
-Cough drops that contain an anesthetic will be kept in the nurse's office.Under special circumstances, individual students may be authorized by their physician to carry and self-administer emergency medications (e.g. inhalers, epi-pens).
+These containers or boxes should include the following: name of medication, directions for use, time for dispensing, name of doctor ordering the medication, date of prescription, expiration date as stated by the pharmacist, strength of medication/dosage, and student's name and grade.

+Students may not possess, dispense or distribute medication on their own.
+Under special circumstances, individual students may be authorized by their physician to carry and self-administer emergency medications (e.g. inhalers, epi-pens).
 In this case, the school nurse must be consulted.
 All medication must be delivered to school by a parent/guardian.